Emagister/zend-form-decorators-bootstrap/README.md

 ### DisplayGroups ###

-The base class ```Twitter_Bootstrap_Form``` (so inherently, all its subclasses) sets the custom class ```Twitter_Bootstrap_Form_DisplayGroup``` as a base class for handling vitual field groups.
+The base class ```Twitter_Bootstrap_Form``` (so inherently, all its subclasses) sets the custom class ```Twitter_Bootstrap_Form_DisplayGroup``` as a base class for handling virtual field groups.
 So there is no need for special coding here.

 ```php
 <?php